Llangorse Lake: Natural history

 The lake is a Site of Special Scientific Interest (SSSI) and has long been regarded as a place where fish and birds are found in unusually high numbers.
 Gerald of Wales (Giraldus Cambrensis) mentioned the abundance of waterfowl in his topographical work, The Description of Wales in the 12th century.
 It is a Special Area of Conservation (under the EU Habitats Directive) as an example of a natural nutrient-rich lake with pondweeds.

 The supposed largest pike caught by rod in the UK was caught in Llangorse Lake in 1846 by O. Owen and supposedly weighed 68 lbs, but this is unsubstantiated.
 If true, it would have been the largest pike in the world.
 The largest pike in the UK was actually caught from Llandegfedd Reservoir near Pontypool and weighed 46 lbs.
 More recently the skull of a pike of unknown weight, though undoubtedly large (35–40+ lb), was found on the shores of the lake in 2004; it was taken away by the Environment Agency for age testing.

 The Llangasty Nature Reserve forms an important protected area around the lake's boundary.
 The lake is a habitat of the scarce blue-tailed damselfly (Ishnura pumilio).
 In May 2011 hundreds of water voles were released near Llangorse Lake in an ongoing programme to try to restore their numbers.

 History

 Crannog

 The crannog is a small artificial island about 40 m from the north shore.
 It is constructed of massive planks of oak behind which was built a dwelling platform formed from layers of stone, soil and brushwood.
 It was investigated by archaeologists from the National Museum of Wales between 1989 and 1993.
 Finds included a high quality textile and a bronze hinge from an 8th–9th century reliquary decorated in a style similar to that seen in Ireland.
 The 1993 dig was joined by the TV series Time Team and featured in series one, episode four in 1994.
 In 2005, works were carried out to protect the island from erosion.

 Dugout boat

 In 1925, archaeologists discovered a virtually complete dugout boat.
-Radiocarbon dating indicates that it originated from the 9th century.
+Radiocarbon dating indicates that it originated in the 9th century.